mitchelony/mitchelony/README.md

 - **ColorStack Fellow**: Promoting diversity and inclusion in the tech community.
 - **Bloomberg Accelerator Bootcamp x SuperCharged**: Intensive program on software development and problem-solving.
 - **Google Developers Student Club (GDSC)**: Participating in workshops and community-driven tech initiatives.
+- **CodePath TIP102 Scholar**: An Advanced Technical Interview Prep Course
 ---

 ## 🏀 Outside of Coding
 When I’m not coding, I enjoy:
 - **Basketball**: Avid player, always up for a game of hoops.
 - **Graphic Design**: Exploring creativity through digital design.
 - **Continuous Learning**: Always seeking new knowledge and skills.
+- **Anime & Manga**: I think Gojo is the G.O.A.T...
+Fight Me!

 ---